Bschuster3434/AAVE_Lesson/README.md

     }
 ```

-By the end of this transaction, the user no longer holds their original asset, but instead holds the aToken equivalent, which can then be redeemed in the future, plus interest on the transaction.
+By the end of this transaction, the user no longer holds their original asset, but instead holds the aToken equivalent, which can then be redeemed in the future.

 ### Withdraw Logic
 [Loom Video](https://www.loom.com/share/464c5d6cfe8046ee8fa594ad35b7ce0d)

-Withdrawing works in a similar manner, but there's a slight difference in the way the function is operated.
+Withdrawing works in a similar manner, but there's a slight difference in the way the function transfers tokens.

 We can see the [withdraw function in the pool](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/pool/Pool.sol#L197), called `executeWithdraw`, where the user provides their aTokens, and then [burns the aToken](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/libraries/logic/SupplyLogic.sol#L131) from the total aToken supply.
 We can also see that the index is updated to re-balance the pool and figure out the next interest rate.

 However, we do not see a `safeTransfer` function here, and you won't find it in this contract.
-This is because the logic to transfer tokens is stored in the aToken itself (`reserveCache.aTokenAddress`), which is initialized as an aToken.
-To see this logic, we have to go to the [aToken functionality](https://github.com/aave/aave-v3-core/blob/1aae831f9c25f6dbfe30770b69fbe74366bdbb32/contracts/protocol/tokenization/AToken.sol#L97).
+This is because the logic to transfer tokens is stored in the aToken itself (`reserveCache.aTokenAddress`).
+The logic has always been available to the contract, but in order to see it, we have to find the source code.
+That is stored in a folder called [tokenization](https://github.com/aave/aave-v3-core/tree/master/contracts/protocol/tokenization), where the [aToken functionality](https://github.com/aave/aave-v3-core/blob/1aae831f9c25f6dbfe30770b69fbe74366bdbb32/contracts/protocol/tokenization/AToken.sol#L97) is located.

-If you look at the burn function, you'll see this logic:
+If you open this file and look at the burn function, you'll see this logic:

 ```
   function burn(